CharlieDigital/runjs/README.md

 builder-server.sh             # Simple script (command) to build the container docker-compose.yaml           # Start the Aspire Dashboard container for OTEL and
                                 a Postgres server for holding secrets.
-Dockerfile                    # Dockerfile for the .NET server app
+Dockerfile                    # Dockerfile for the .NET server cli
 ```

 ## Configuring Your Local Environment